Growing Cut Flowers from Seed: Seed Starting 101

 sweet pea seed start

 Here is a basic list of the seed-starting supplies you’ll need for the season.
-For more detailed information, read my blog post on Supplies Needed for Seed Starting.
+Read my blog post on Supplies Needed for Seed Starting for more detailed information.

-Here are some good cut flower tips from all that I’ve learned throughout the years with my own cut flower garden.
+Here are some good cut flower tips from all I’ve learned throughout the years with my cut flower garden.

 You can start seeds in just about anything that holds soil and drains water.
 If you are starting out and want to save money on supplies, you can create holes in the bottom of egg cartons, plastic cups, or Dixie cups and use them as containers.